TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/3-Configuring-the-behavior-of-the-extension.rst

 In the :php:`OrganizationRepository`, we implemented a Method :php:`findByStates()`, which we do not further investigate here (see more in chapter 6, section "Implement individual database queries").
-The Method expects an array containing the allowed states.
-We generate it from the comma separated list using the TYPO3 API function :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::intExplode()`.
+The method expects an array containing the allowed states.
+We generate it from the comma-separated list using the TYPO3 API function :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::intExplode()`.
-We then pass on the returned choice of organizations to the view, just as we are used to do.
+We then pass on the returned choice of organizations to the view, just as we are used to doing.

 .. tip::

-   Of course we could also have passed the comma separated list directly to the Method :php:`findByStates()`.
+   Of course, we could also have passed the comma-separated list directly to the Method :php:`findByStates()`.
 We do recommend, though, to prepare all parameter coming from outside (settings, form input) before passing them on to the two other components Model and View.

-In this chapter you've learned how to set the Objects of your domain in motion and how to control the flow of a page visit.
-You now are able to realize the two components *Model* and
+In this chapter, you've learned how to set the Objects of your domain in motion and how to control the flow of a page visit.
+You now can realize the two components *Model* and
 *Controller* of the MVC paradigm inside your extension.
 In the following chapter, we will address the third component, the